The 14 Very Best Things to Do in Kefalonia, Greece

 That’s because Kefalonia was devastated by a 7.2 Richter earthquake in 1953.

-Remains of houses and villages dotted around the island add to its character and are touching reminders of Kefalonia’s history.
+The remains of houses and villages dotted around the island add to its character and serve as visual reminders of Kefalonia’s history.

 There are even more things to do in Kefalonia than are on this list; however, we’ve reserved them for the post accompanying this one—the eight best things to do in Argostoli.